openservicebrokerapi/servicebroker/spec.md

 each request.
 Platforms MAY support this feature, and if they do, they MUST adhere to the following:
 - For any OSBAPI request that is the result of an action taken by a Platform's user, there MUST be an associated `X-Broker-API-Originating-Identity` header on that HTTP request.
 - Any OSBAPI request that is not associated with an action from a Platform's user, such as the Platform refetching the catalog, MAY exclude the header from that HTTP request.
 - If present on a request, the `X-Broker-API-Originating-Identity` header MUST contain the identify information for the Platform's user that took the action to cause the request to be sent.

+If the Platform chooses to group multiple end-user operations into one request to the Broker, then the identity information associated with that one request MUST accurately reflect the desired indentity associated for each individual change.

 The format of the header MUST be: